 When will I receive an Award Letter?

 If you have been selected for verification, we will notify you of your financial aid awards when you have submitted all requested verification documents and we've had a chance to review them.
-If you have not been selected for verification, you should get an award letter shortly after we receive your FAFSA after April.
-We will begin sending award notifications to students for 2016-17 in April.
+If you have not been selected for verification, as a new student you should get an award letter shortly after we receive your FAFSA in February.
+We will begin sending award notifications to returning students for 2017-18 in March.

 How will I receive my Award Letter?

 You will receive an email notification telling you to go online to your Self Service in PeopleSoft (student portal) to view and accept or decline your awards.
 You can print out your award summary for your records.

 How do I accept Financial Aid?

 Grants will be automatically accepted for you.
 If you want to accept the loans offered, you can do so through Self Service in PeopleSoft (student portal).
 Parents wishing to borrow the PLUS loan should complete the PLUS Loan Request Form found under the Forms section of our website.
 They will need to fax or mail the request to the Financial Aid Office.
 We do not accept forms by email.

 How much does it cost to attend Cal Maritime?

 The Cost Of Attendance (COA) is used to estimate the costs to attend Cal Maritime for the academic year.
 The COA includes tuition and fees, food and housing, books and supplies, personal expenses, and transportation costs.

 The only "direct billed" costs (items that the University will charge you for directly) are tuition and fees, food and housing (if living on campus) and the uniform.
 Other expenses, such as books and supplies, travel and miscellaneous expenses, and food and housing for off-campus